Bloomingburg, New York

 Bloomingburg, previously Bloomingburgh, is a village in the Sullivan County town of Mamakating, New York, United States.
 The population was 1,032 at the 2020 census.

+The village has a notable Hasidic community.

 History

 Bloomingburg's accepted incorporation date is 1833.
 It was the first county seat of Sullivan County, being located in the original county town of Mamakating.
 It prospered, first, as a center of commerce along the Newburgh–Cochecton Turnpike, then as a railway town serving vacationers in the mountains.
 Many guesthouses in the village were not rebuilt after the devastating fire of February 1922, and the village has been primarily an agricultural center ever since.

 The Bloomingburg Reformed Protestant Dutch Church was listed on the National Register of Historic Places in 1980.

 Geography

 Bloomingburg is located at 41°33′22″N 74°26′28″W (41.556159, −74.441060).
 The village's eastern boundary is the Shawangunk Kill, Dutch for "Shawangunk River", also the Orange County line at that point, with its western boundary a short distance up the Shawangunk Ridge.
 It is the only population center in Sullivan County entirely within the Hudson River watershed.

 The northern and southern boundaries roughly parallel Main Street, also County Route 171, the former route of NY 17, which now bypasses the village to the north as an expressway.
 It is served by two exits on Route 17, one for Burlingham Road and the other, just over the county line, for NY 17K.

 According to the United States Census Bureau, the village has a total area of 0.3 sqmi, all land.